apptainer/apptainer-userdocs/definition_files.rst

  Multi-Stage Builds
 ********************

-Starting with {Singularity} v3.2 multi-stage builds are supported where one environment can be used for compilation, then the resulting binary can be copied into a final environment.
+{Singularity} incorporates multi-stage builds that are supported where one environment can be used for compilation, then the resulting binary can be copied into a final environment.
 This allows a slimmer final image that does not require the entire development stack.